ypeddiraju/SQL-QNA-Generator/README.md

 # GenAI SQL Test Data Generator

-A comprehensive business intelligence test data generator that connects to SQL Server databases and leverages Large Language Models to create realistic business analysis questions and answers.
+A comprehensive business intelligence test data generator that connects to SQL Server and MySQL databases and leverages Large Language Models to create realistic business analysis questions and answers.
 Designed for testing Natural Language to SQL applications with enterprise-grade business scenarios.

 ## 🚀 Features